Orelie2qqq/Orelie2qqq/README.md

 You can call me **Sâm**, **Saam**, or **Seth**.

 > **Any pronouns.**
-- DO NOT INT ME IF: RACIST, HOMOPHOBIC, AI BROS, PICK ME, TOXIC, MINOR
+- DO NOT INT ME IF: RACIST, HOMOPHOBIC, AI BROS, PICK ME, TOXIC
 ---

 ## ⛧ Interests